 In essence, if crochet is easier to learn then obviously crochet will be easier for beginners.
 Most importantly, crochet will not slip off your needles (as knitting does) and unravel by mistake.

-Also in knitting, you would need first to cast on stitches which means that the size of your projects has to be determined correctly in the beginning.
-As a result, most people find crochet easier for beginners after you learn the basics.
+Also in knitting, you would need first to cast on stitches which means that the size of your project has to be determined correctly in the beginning.
+As a result, most people find crochet easier for beginners after they learn the basics.

 Is knitting easier if you know how to crochet?

 All that brings an obvious question if it is easier to learn to knit if you know crocheting.
 When you learn the basics of crocheting and master your skills, it improves your hand-eye coordination and basic motor skills.

 There are numerous video tutorials teaching you how to knit for beginners.
 First, you’ll be learning how to cast on stitches in knitting and a couple of basic knitting stitches.